 Choose ripe, mature fruit of ideal quality for eating fresh or cooking.
 They should not be mushy, but they also should not be rock hard: just as ripe as you would eat them fresh.
 You can also use solid green mangoes.
 Select firm, non-fibrous fruit.
 Caution: Handling green mangoes may irritate the skin of some people in the same way as poison ivy.
 (They belong to the same plant family.) (see this page for more information) To avoid this reaction, wear plastic gloves while working with raw green mango.
 Do not touch your face, lips or eyes after touching or cutting green mangoes until all traces are washed away .

 You can pick your own, or buy them at the grocery store in the summer months.
-But for large quantities, you'll find that Costco, Sam's Club and BJ's seem to have the largest mangoes and best prices.
+But for large quantities, you will find that Costco, Sam's Club and BJ's seem to have the largest mangoes and best prices.

 It takes about 5 good sized mangoes to fill one quart jar.